netty/netty/README.md

 ## Branches to look

 [The 'master' branch](https://github.com/netty/netty/tree/master) is where the development of the latest major version lives on.
-The development of all other major versions takes place in each branch whose name is identical to its major version number.
-For example, the development of 3.x and 4.x resides in [the branch '3'](https://github.com/netty/netty/tree/3) and [the branch '4'](https://github.com/netty/netty/tree/4) respectively.
+The development of all other versions takes place in each branch whose name is identical to `<majorVersion>.<minorVersion>`.
+For example, the development of 3.9 and 4.0 resides in [the branch '3.9'](https://github.com/netty/netty/tree/3.9) and [the branch '4.0'](https://github.com/netty/netty/tree/4.0) respectively.